OlaYZen/MSI-Downloader/README.md

 The `folderNumber` configuration requires administrative privileges because the only way to obtain the Chrome version number is by installing the MSI file and retrieving the version from the Windows registry.

+## Dell Command | Update
+The Dell config requires python because they block any script that tries to fetch their html file.
+The python script emulates a browser and fetches the latest download url.
+If you don't have Python installed.
+Install it manually.
+Recommended version is 3.12.4

+The script automatically installs the requirements file.
+This means you only have to install python manually.

 ## Script Usage
 ### 1. Prepare the Environment: